kit-data-manager/webpage/_metastore/documentation/installation/migration-guide/migration-guide.markdown

 Note
 : 'Spring is running' only appears if log level is set to 'INFO' at least!
 : We recommend to set LOG level at least to INFO to see if migration is finished.

+## v2.0.0
+### System Requirements
+ATTENTION
+: MetaStore requires Java 21 or later.
+Java 8 and 17 are no longer supported.

+### Database changes
+ATTENTION
+: There are some minor changes in the database due to migration to DataCite.
+: You shoud backup at least your database before upgrading. (see [Backup](../framework/backup-metastore.html))

+ATTENTION
+: Due to a bug in migration code it could happen, that a part of the metadata records : are not migrated fully.
+We recommend to switch directly to v2.0.1 for migration.

 ## v1.4.4
 Nothing to migrate.